pritykinlab/guidescan-cli/README.md

 There is a [Singularity](https://sylabs.io/docs/) container that bundles all dependencies for the application together.
-This is the easiest and most portable method to set up.
-It is **highly recommended** way to build the application this way.
+This is the most straightforward method to building the program.
+It is **recommended** way to build the application this way.
 Additionally, the auxillary scripts (not necessary for most purposes) are only supported from within the the container environment.

 You can either build the container image from scratch or download it here.
 To build the container from scratch, simply run,